garciat20/brickhack9/README.md

 - Seamless view of all the clothing through scrolling.
 - Transition from clothing to the product page with a clic

+##Technologies used

+-Python (used to webscrape the data from the web through a usage of the requests libary and Beautifulsoup4 libaries) -PostgreSQl (backend/database management of the collected clothing information -Flask (used to host the PostgreSQL data)
+-Swift (used Xcode to display the data on IOS devices)